Youth Dormitory and Housing

 The health of our youth is important to the leaders of WAIE.
 Thus, we provide full medical and dental benefits to the runaway and homeless youth who enrolled in our youth dormitory and with our school.
 Our residential staff will work with each youth to help them find medical and dental primaries that best fit their holistic needs.

-Youth who reside in the dormitory will be expected to clean their room, make their beds, do their own laundry, and take out their own trash with the guidance of the residential staff who are on campus.
+Youth who reside in the dormitory will clean their room, make their beds, do their own laundry, and take out their own trash with the guidance of the residential staff who are on campus.

 Taking guidance from the Bosco Verticale in Milan, Italy, our dormitory will be one with plant life to create for a positive atmosphere for our youth and provide the opportunity for them to be good stewards of the planet.
 The plant life will help moderate the temperature in both summer and winter but will also convert CO2 that is produced around campus.
 Additionally, it will filter out dust particles and protect our youth from noise pollution and create a microhabitat for insects and birds.

-The youth dormitories will be built with a focus on being environmentally friendly so that we’re doing less harm to the planet while helping the community.
-The dorm will gain its primary source for power through solar powered panels.
+The dormitories will be built with a focus on being environmentally friendly so we do less harm to the planet while helping the community.
+The dorm will gain its primary source of power through solar-powered panels.
 Solar power systems derive clean, pure energy from the sun.
-Installing solar panels helps combat greenhouse gas emissions and reduces our dependence on fossil fuel.
-Traditional electricity is sourced from fossil fuels such as coal and natural gas.
+Installing solar panels helps combat greenhouse gas emissions and reduces our dependence on fossil fuels.

 Renewable energy also improves public health.
 Coal and natural gas plants produce air and water pollution that is harmful to human health.
 But replacing them with renewable energy sources, such as solar power, can reduce premature mortality as well as overall health care costs.